lukaszkn/data-software-engineering-interview-questions/content/spark_structured_streaming.md

 5. Bound state with watermarks/TTL and monitor recovery time.
 6. Chaos-test driver/executor failures and verify end-to-end guarantees.

-If you want, I can turn this into a checklist with exact Spark config snippets and a sample foreachBatch commit pattern for transactional sinks.

 ## What’s the impact of GC tuning and memory management on long-running streaming jobs?
 Short answer